thk123/se4be-website/index.md

 **Good code allows future developers to understand and therefore improve software.**

 By applying some simple techniques you can ensure the code you write is _readable, testable and maintaible_.
 Code that has these properties will be more correct and easier for developers to work on.

-I can review your existing code to focus on the techniques that will help you fix the kind of problems that you're experiencing in your code base.

 [Get in touch](mailto:hi@tkiley.co.uk) today to start learning how to write better code.